yunwei37/OpenAI-Continuous-Translator/README.md

   ```

   The `git_repo_url` does not always need to be the current repo.
 You can either make a mirror repo from the original one, or you internationalize the original repo.

-2. set the secrets for GitHub Actions

-To use secrets in GitHub Actions, follow these steps:

-- First, create a secret. on the GitHub repository page, go to the "Settings" tab.
-- In the left-hand navigation bar, click on "Secrets".
-- Click the "New repository secret" button.
-- Enter a key name and the corresponding value, and click "Add secret".
-Add a secret name `OPENAI_API_KEY`.

 You can add and commit the result: